99003746/N9_SDLC_CALCULATOR/1_Requirements/PRODUCT_FEATURES_&_SWOT_ANALYSIS/README.md

 **FEATURES:** 1) The calculator will solve all basic arithmetic operations.(addition, substraction, multiplication and division)

-2) The calculator will solve all exponential,logarithmic operations, power of a number.factorial of a number.
+2) The calculator will solve all the exponential,logarithmic operations, power of a number.factorial of a number.

 3) The calculator is going to solve all trigonometric and inverse trigonometric operations.